nguyenphuminh/90deg/README.md

 ## Basics

 Start off with an nD vector (3D in this case) s(a, b, c) as the original state.
-Each 90deg command takes up 2n parameters (6 in this case), with the first n params being the coordinates of the a vector, and the next n params being the coordinates of the b vector.
-Calculate dot product of s and a, if it is 0 (perpendicular), jump to the next command, otherwise add b to s and jump back to the start.
+Each 90deg command takes up 2n+1 parameters (7 in this case), with the first n params being the coordinates of the a vector, the next n params being the coordinates of the b vector, and the last param being a number d.
+Calculate dot product of s and a, if it is 0 (perpendicular), jump to the next command, otherwise add b to s and jump to command d.
 It halts simply when all dot products are 0 (no commands can be run) or enter an infinite loop.
 Note that all values are unbounded signed integers.

 For example, here is how to calculate 3+2:

 ```
 s = (3, 2, 0)

-(1, 0, 0) (-1, 0, 1)
+(1, 0, 0) (-1, 0, 1) 1
-(0, 1, 0) (0, -1, 1)
+(0, 1, 0) (0, -1, 1) 0
 ```

-Steps:
+State changes:
 ```
 s = (2, 2, 1)
 s = (1, 2, 2)